Code generation based on custom templates

 $(model_substep(0))

 and resetting the status flags.
-For sub-frequency tasks, execution is monitored, steps are processed using$(model_substep(i))
+For sub-frequency tasks, execution is monitored, steps are processed with$(model_substep(i))

 and completion flags are updated. -